Sunset Cliffs Classic Invitational Tournament Information

 4.1 Getting There

-Adjudicators should get into the habit of carrying around what might be recognised as 'the tools of the trade', or an adjudicator's kit, if you prefer.
+Adjudicators should get into the habit of carrying around what might be recognized as 'the tools of the trade', or an adjudicator's kit, if you prefer.
 At the very least, this must consist of a pad of paper and a writing implement.
 A watch is fairly essential.
 You should have a digital watch if no stopwatch is available to you, just so that you can time speeches for yourself.

 You will be part of a briefing that precedes each and every round.
 This is your opportunity to ask the Chief Adjudicator and members of his/her panel for any further clarification of the rules, their application and for help in solving any problems that you are having in your adjudication of your rounds.
 This also an opportunity to address your particular concerns to that same panel.
 Similarly, listen to any announcements regarding adjudication processes that are made during these briefings.